TokenScript-Framework/papers/src/papers/smart-token-paper.md

 [^comp.infosystems.www]: Its USENET topic name comp.infosystems.www accurately captured it.

 The transition from a web of information to a web of application marked the significant transformation of Web 2.0.
 This was achieved by expanding the site model into an application model through web services.
 Key technologies of Web 2.0 include AJAX, RESTful API, and SaaS.
-Notably, these are action-oriented technologies built atop the traditional site-based information model.
+Notably, these are application-oriented technologies built atop the traditional site-based information model.
 Concurrently, HTML evolved from a document format to an application development User Interface description language.
 The rise of single-page applications dispelled the notion that the Web is like a book consisting of information pages, suggesting instead a singular page: the application.

-This evolution was crucial to understand the trust anchors, which the authors of this paper argues played a pivotal role in the centralization of the Internet in the last two decades.
+This evolution was crucial to understand the trust anchors, which this paper argues played a pivotal role in the centralization of the Internet in the last two decades.

 ## Trust Anchors